GangaramD/Nexus_on_DigitalOcean/Nexus_docker_conf.md

 	Tick: Enable Docker V1 API:

-leave all other default
+Leave all other default

 Now Goto the VM or the droplet where Docker is installed

-create a login json file to authenticate to our nexus Repo.
+Create a login (daemon.json) json file to authenticate to our nexus Repo.(If this file isnt present then create it)

-	$ sudo vi /etc/docker/daemon.json  (If this file isnt present then create it) Enter the Public_IP of your instamce with the Port which was opned for docker communication in the Nexus while creating the Docker Repo.
+	Enter the Public_IP of your instamce with the Port which was opned for docker communication in the Nexus while creating the Docker Repo.

          $ sudo vi /etc/docker/daemon.json